wliu318/DRNet/README.md

 ## <div align="center">DRNet: Dynamic Routing for Robust Multispectral Object Detection under Modality Missing</div>

 ### Introduction
-In this paper,  we propose a Dynamic Routing-based Multispectral Object Detection Network (DRNet) that introduces modality awareness and dynamic adaptation mechanisms to address the problem of modality missing in RGB-T networks.
-The proposed network employs a Modality-Aware Dynamic Feature Enhancement (DFE) module that adaptively routes between multimodal fusion and unimodal enhancement pathways, thereby mitigating the impact of missing modalities.
-We further introduce a Dynamic Feature Mapping (DFM) module that endows a shared detection head with modality-aware transformations, enabling it to adapt to fused, RGB-only, and thermal-only inputs by capturing modality-specific feature distributions and thereby enhancing cross-modal robustness.
-We use DFE and DFM in the implementation to refer to the concepts MADR and UFH presented in the paper.
+We propose a Dynamic Routing-based Multispectral Object Detection Network (DRNet), which is evaluated on the FLIR, KAIST, and LLVIP datasets.
+To address the issue of modality missing in RGB-T networks, DRNet introduces modality awareness and dynamic adaptation mechanisms.
+The network incorporates a Modality-Aware Dynamic Feature Enhancement (DFE) module, which adaptively routes features between multimodal fusion and unimodal enhancement pathways to reduce the impact of missing modalities.
+Furthermore, we propose a Dynamic Feature Mapping (DFM) module that equips a shared detection head with modality-aware transformations, allowing it to adapt to fused, RGB-only, and thermal-only inputs by capturing modality-specific feature distributions, thereby improving cross-modal robustness.
+In our implementation, DFE and DFM correspond to the concepts MADR and UFH introduced in the paper.

 ### Installation
 Install requirements.txt in a Python>=3.8.0 conda environment.

 ### Datasets
+The datasets encompass samples for both training and testing, covering scenarios with complete modalities and those with missing modalities.

 - **KAIST**
 Link：https://pan.baidu.com/s/1DY7YkLm0yvO-0osv04m9zg
 Code：axui